There You'll Be

 "There You'll Be" is a song by American country music singer Faith Hill.
 Written by Diane Warren, produced by Trevor Horn and Byron Gallimore, and orchestrated by David Campbell, the song was released on May 21, 2001, and was included on the Pearl Harbor soundtrack.
 The track also appears on Hill's greatest hits albums There You'll Be and The Hits.
 "There You'll Be" is about remembering deceased acquaintances and reminding oneself that they will always be with them.
 The power ballad was first offered to Celine Dion, who turned it down because she did not want to record another romantic ballad for a soundtrack album.

 Upon its release, "There You'll Be" became Hill's highest-charting single in the United Kingdom and Ireland, reaching numbers three and four, respectively.
 The single topped the charts of Canada, Portugal, and Sweden and became a top-10 hit in the United States and several European nations.
-Despite the film's poor critical reception, music critics responded positively to the song, and garnered two Grammy nominations at the 44th Annual Grammy Awards as well as an Academy Award nomination at the 74th Annual Academy Awards.
+Despite the film's poor critical reception, music critics responded positively to the song, and it garnered two Grammy nominations at the 44th Annual Grammy Awards as well as an Academy Award nomination at the 74th Annual Academy Awards.
 The accompanying music video was directed by Michael Bay, who also directed Pearl Harbor.
 The video is set in the same time period as the film and draws many parallels.